Why Elkera is the right expert to elicit your software requirements

 • Enable the consultant to provide a proposal to undertake the planning work with the business.
 That proposal should include an assessment of the benefits that the consultant can provide, compared to, say, in-house planning.

-Whatever the outcome of your preliminary planning assessment, you should obtain valuable information that will inform further decision making.
+Whatever the outcome of your preliminary assessment, you should obtain valuable information that will inform further decision making.
 It is a low risk, high benefits approach.

 Elkera’s planning process